LAION-AI/Open-Assistant/backend/README.md

 ## Running the REST Server locally for development

+First, install the requirements in `requirements.txt`.
-Run two terminals (note the working directory for each):
+Then, run two terminals (note the working directory for each):

 - Terminal 1, to go `backend/scripts` and run `docker-compose up`.
 This will start postgres.
 - Terminal 2, to go `backend` and run `scripts/run-local.sh`.
 This will start the REST server.